aspose-diagram-cloud/aspose-diagram-cloud-python/README.md

 ## Getting Started with Aspose.Diagram Cloud SDK for Python

-Firstly, create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) to get your application information and free quota to use the API.
+Firstly, create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/) to get your application information and free quota to use the API.
 Now execute `pip install asposediagramcloud` from the command line to get the get the SDK from PIP.
-The complete source code is available at [GitHub Repository](https://github.com/aspose-diagram-cloud/aspose-diagram-cloud-python).

-## Use Python Code to Convert Visio VDX to PDF
+## Convert Visio VDX to PDF

 ```python
 import os